AlanRostem/SteelPurge/design/idea_notes.md

 - Treat weapons like a temporary power-up
 - When the player touches another weapon collectible while holding a field weapon, he drops the one he's holding and instantly equips the other one.
 This frees up one button on the SNES controller.
+- Special ability dots: amount of uses allowed for the equipped weapon's special ability.
+This can be refilled with scrap or found from crates